 Okay, y'all, it's not often I have good things to say about the Crimson Tide.
 SEC football is a serious thing in my family and I'll definitely get some side-eye at Thanksgiving if it gets out that I'm writing nice things about Alabama football.
 So let me make this clear: I'm saying nice things about the food at Alabama football games because the tailgating food in Tuscaloosa is a football tradition I can definitely cheer for, especially when it comes to Conecuh sausage.

 Sausage in some form is a time-honored tailgate food.
-Just walk across any football stadium parking lot across the United States on any autumn Saturday and you're sure to find grills with all kinds of sausage in a hundred different dishes.
+Just walk across any football stadium parking lot across the United States on any autumn Saturday and you're sure to find grills with all kinds of sausage in a hundred different dishes, from main dishes to side dishes.
 So what makes Conecuh sausage so special?
 It's a flavor you can only find in one county in Alabama.

 The Conecuh Sausage Company, located in Evergreen, Alabama, on I-65 between Mobile and Montgomery (that's in Conecuh County), was founded in 1947.
 For over 70 years, the company owned and run by the Sessions family has been making some of the best sausages in the South.
 Their hickory-smoked sausage uses a patented blend of seasonings that gives it a unique, smokey taste.

 They offer six different kinds of pork sausage: Hickory Smoked, Spicy & Hot, All Natural Hickory Smoked (with no MSG or nitrates), Original Smoked Sausage, Cajun Smoked Sausage and Cracked Black Pepper.
-They also sell bacon, turkey and ham, all smoked over a hickory fire, plus hot dogs perfect for grilling.
+Along with the sausage assortment, they also sell bacon, turkey and ham, all smoked over a hickory fire, plus hot dogs perfect for grilling.